 out of my hair out of the house.
 These two magazines, with rhymes, poems, stories and more are for ages 3-6, and 6 and up, respectively.
 And, of course, Cricket itself is for ages 9 and up.

 Humpty Dumpty Magazine is a mix of fiction and non-fiction articles, crafts, puzzles.
-We’ve never subscribed to it, but it has been recommended by others and was a Parents’ Choice Awards winner in 2012.
-Have you ever seen it?
-What do you think?
+We've never subscribed to it, but it has been recommended by others and had earned a Parents' Choice Award.

 Magazines for Babies and Toddlers